menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 When a zone in a redundancy group can not be kept in sync with other zones in the group (e.g. if a DNS server is offline), then its status will be set to "Out Of Sync".
 Once the zone comes back online it will automatically be synced with a different zone in the group that is in sync.
 The zone state will then be set to "In Sync".
 However, if all group members are out of sync, then the group has to be manually synced again.

 If a zone that is out of sync changes, then the changes will not be replicated to other zones in the group, until it is back in sync.
-Note that it is still possible to make changes to the zone and manage it in the Men&Mice Suite.
+Note that it is still possible to make changes to the zone and manage it in Micetro.
 The changes will however not be replicated to other group members.

 To re-sync a redundancy group from within the xDNS Zone Redundancy Dialog, click the :guilabel:`Edit` button (or double click the group name) to open the xDNS Zone Redundancy Group Wizard: